-Throughout the 1950s there was little private development in the area.
+Throughout the 1950s, there was little private development in the area.
 One important local improvement came when Highway 50 was expanded from a two-lane road to a four-lane highway in 1953.
-The US Air Force took over the old Navy base and operated Parks Air Force base until 1959.
-Tens of thousands of young men went through basic training there or passed through on their way to, or back, from Air Force service.
+The U.S. Air Force took over the old Navy base and operated Parks Air Force base until 1959.
+Tens of thousands of young men went through basic training there or passed through on their way to or from Air Force service.

-By the early 1960s two real estate developers sought to recreate their building successes in Southern California in Alameda and Contra Costa counties.
+By the early 1960s, two real estate developers sought to recreate their success in Southern California by building in Alameda and Contra Costa Counties.
 They chose the Dublin area for a huge suburban housing development.
 The Volk-McLain company’s success led other developers to purchase and build near Dublin.
 Dublin went from a few hundred residents to several thousand residents in the period from 1960 to 1965.
-More commercial and residential development took advantage of the creation of a new, more substantial crossroads with the completion of the multi-lane freeways, Interstate 580 and 680 in the late 1960s.
+More commercial and residential development took advantage of the creation of a new, more substantial crossroads with the completion of the multi-lane freeways, Interstate 580 and 680, in the late 1960s.